Warlayirti Artists, Balgo Hills, Cat No. 632/10

 Private Collection, Qld

-This is the largest and most accomplished paintings recorded in this artist's ouevre.
-Christine Yukenbarri is the daughter of the renowned Balgo Hill's painters Lucy Yukenbarri and Helicopter Joe Tjungurrayi.
+This is the largest and most accomplished painting recorded in this artist’s ouevre.
+Christine Yukenbarri is the daughter of the renowned Balgo Hill’s painters Lucy Yukenbarri and Helicopter Joe Tjungurrayi.
 She paints in the kinti-kinti (close-close) style of dotting pioneered by her mother.

-In this large canvas Christine has painted her mother's country south of Balgo, in the Great Sandy Desert.
-This country is named Winpurpurla after the soakwater depicted as the central circle in the paintings.
-Winpurpurla is a permanent waterhole or "living water" place.
+In this large canvas Christine has painted her mother’s country south of Balgo, in the Great Sandy Desert.
+This country is named Winpurpurla after the soakwater depicted as the central circle in the painting.
+Winpurpurla is a permanent waterhole or “living water” place.
 Women often travel to Winpurpurla to collect a variety of seeds including lukarrari which is ground to make damper and kumpupatja (bush tomato).
-The definite lines in the paintings represent the tali (sandhills) that dominate this country.'Share
+The definite lines in the painting represent the tali (sandhills) that dominate this country.’Share